mhlotto/413-food/README.md

 ## GitHub Pages view
 - In GitHub: Settings -> Pages -> Build and deployment -> Source: Deploy from branch.
 Pick your default branch (e.g., `main`) and folder `/` so `data/` stays reachable.
 Save changes.
 - After Pages finishes, open `https://<your-username>.github.io/<repo>/docs/` to browse the data.
 Locally, run `python -m http.server` from repo root and open `http://localhost:8000/docs/`.
 - The page fetches `data/restaurants.yaml`, parses it client-side, and lists spots with search and filters.
 Click a row for a detail view (shows hours, dietary flags, notes, comments, sources).
-If you must use the `/docs` folder as the Pages source, copy `data/restaurants.yaml` into `docs/` or adjust the fetch path.
+- If you keep Pages set to `/docs`, make sure a copy of `restaurants.yaml` exists in `docs/` (kept in sync with `data/restaurants.yaml`), or adjust `DATA_URL` accordingly.
+A simple approach is to run `cp data/restaurants.yaml docs/restaurants.yaml` before pushing changes.

 ## CI
 - GitHub Actions workflow: `.github/workflows/validate.yml` runs `scripts/validate.py data/restaurants.yaml` on pushes and PRs.